samdammers/aws-foundry-ssl/README.md

   - `sudo cat /tmp/foundry-setup.log | less` if setup scripts have finished running

 Hopefully that gives you some insight in what's going on...

-### Future Considerations

-- Improve CloudWatch logs (?)
-- Add script to facilitate transfer between two EC2s?
-- Store LetsEncrypt PEM keys in AWS Secrets Manager and retrieve them instead of requesting new ones to work around the issuance limit (is that even possible / supported?)
-- Better ownership/permissions defaults?
-- Automatically select the `x86_64` or `arm64` image based on instance choice (even possible?)
-- Consider using SSH forwarding via SSM or EC2 Instance Connect instead of key pair stuff, would need to look into this
-- IPv6 support (AWS will soon start charging for IPv4 address assignments), in progress
-- Consider better packaging to remove public github repo cloning but instead use a packaged copy of the repo

-## Notes

-- The s3 bucket policy contains 3 private range subnets (usually the default vpc subnets)
-  - This is intentional despite the lack of use
-  - Having more than 1 item ensures the lambda code assumption (that its a list) can be true
-    - By all means PR a better code if you would like
-  - Having them there does not harm anything

-- This install clones the public repository to access scripts
-  - Ensure you update the repo to your own if making changes

 ### LetsEncrypt TLS Issuance Limits